 It took intensive research and many rocks moved to build this stadium.
 This project is a prime example of how Eduardo Souto de Moura can build something in harmony with its surrounding.

 How to get there: Take Linha de Braga from Sao Bento station till Ferreiros.
-The stadium should be a 23min walking distance.
+The stadium is a 25 minutes walking distance.

 About Eduardo Souto de Moura